 What is the Biomutant release date?

-The latest chunk of Biomutant gameplay shows off a lot of ground and mech combat.
+This chunk of Biomutant gameplay shows off a lot of ground and mech combat.
 It’s interesting to see the game bounce between post-apocalyptic environmental undertones and whimsy (mostly captured by the omnipresent narrator).
+It also starts off with a look at the character creator, showing how messing with your cat's stats will also change their appearance,

 What kind of game is Biomutant?